Q. What is the GDPR?

 Q. How can I find a DPO?

 A. This will be difficult.
-A study suggests that the GDPR will create the demand for 28,000 DPOs in the UK alone, however there is a recognised skills shortage of appropriate candidates, who must have expertise in data protection law and practice.
+A study suggests that the GDPR has created demand for 28,000 DPOs in the UK alone, however there is a recognised skills shortage of appropriate candidates, who must have expertise in data protection law and practice.

 Q. What can I do if I cannot find a DPO for my organisation?